ivanleomk/ML-Notes/Ranking.md

 This is used when we have relevance metrics for each of the retrieved items.
 Typically we might use a score from 0 -> 3 where a higher score indicates a more relevant item.

+# Algorithms

+### RankNet

+We compare using just relevancy score and pairwise elements are compared

+## LambdaRank

+Algorithm that uses the NDCG to rank and compare pairwise elements
+## LambdaMART

+This is a listwise algorithm which takes in a list of items to rank

+## Lambda Rank

 # Key Considerations